raspishake/rsudp/docs/settings.rst

 :code:`forward` (datacast forwarding)
 *************************************************

-The :json:`"forward"` module controls a UDP datacast forwarding module.
+The :json:`"forward"` module controls :class:`rsudp.c_forward.Forward` a UDP datacast forwarding module.
 You can forward UDP packets for a list of channels from a datacast to the :json:`"address"` and :json:`"port"` specified, just like you would from the Shake's web front end.
 By default, :json:`["all"]` channels are forwarded.